OS2Forms/os2forms-docs/releases/2026-Q2-Release-notes-Tag-5.1.0.md

 ### #248: Ændringer på datafordeler.dk - fremover skal den moderniserede Datafordeler benyttes

 The module "OS2Web Datalookup (os2web_datalookup)" has been updated to support the modernized Datafordeler API.
-The module must be configured on the following two pages in OS2Forms:<br>
+The module must be configured on the following two pages in OS2Forms (this should be changed by the operating supplier):<br>
 `/admin/config/system/os2web-datalookup/datafordeler-cvr`<br>
 `/admin/config/system/os2web-datalookup/datafordeler-pnumber`